TarasOnyshko/Tasks_EPAM/README_PLEASE.txt

-All of the tasks are done.
+All of the tasks are done(there are some diffirents between folders `first` and `second` but they do have all tasks with all classes(try .sln files) etc.).
 Sorry for not perfect names of project folders.
 Hope my work is not the worst :)